hello-robot/stretch_tutorials/getting_started/safety_guide.md

 ## Intended Use

-**The Stretch RE1 (“Stretch”) is intended for use by researchers to conduct research in controlled indoor environments.** This product is not intended for other uses and lacks the required certifications for other uses, such as use in the home by consumers.
+**The Stretch RE1/RE2 (“Stretch”) are intended for use by researchers to conduct research in controlled indoor environments.** This product is not intended for other uses and lacks the required certifications for other uses, such as use in the home by consumers.

 ## Safety Hazards